*We look forward to holding a contest and restarting the summer residency program in 2023.*

 Residents stay in a studio apartment located on the premises of the Poetry Center within the University of Arizona campus.
 Restaurants, a coffee shop, and stops for buses and the streetcar are all located nearby, and a bicycle is available for your use.
 Tucson’s streetcar provides convenient transportation to Fourth Avenue and downtown Tucson, where you can find restaurants, cafés, bars and music venues, and grocery stores.

-The residency is offered between June 1 and August 31.
+The residency is offered late June through August.
 During this time, local temperatures average in the 100s.
 Some residents find the heat overwhelming at first.
-However, mornings are cool, and our monsoon season, which usually takes place from the end of June through July, brings significantly lower temperatures along with the storms.
+However, mornings are cool, and our monsoon season, which usually takes place from the end of June through July, can sometimes brings significantly lower temperatures along with the storms.

 We host only one resident per summer and our residents have no duties or responsibilities, other than to give a public reading.